antimof/UxPlay/README.md

 This triggers an error message, and will be due to use of an incorrect protocol for getting the AES decryption key from the client.

 Modern Apple clients use a more-encrypted protocol than older ones.
-Which protocol is used by UxPlay depends on the client  _sourceVersion_ (reported by the client and now shown in the terminal output).
-Since UxPlay 1.45, to support the third-party Windows AirPlay-client emulator _AirMyPC_, which uses the old protocol and  reports itself as having  sourceVersion  280.33, the legacy protocol is used for clients reporting sourceVersion 280.x.x or older.
-This cutoff is set as ```OLD_PROTOCOL_CLIENT "280.33"``` in ```lib/global.h```; change it there if necessary.
+Which protocol is used by UxPlay depends on the client  _User-Agent_ string (reported by the client and now shown in the terminal output).
+Since UxPlay 1.45, to support the third-party Windows AirPlay-client emulator _AirMyPC_, which uses the old protocol and  reports itself as User-Agent: "AirMyPC/2.0".
+The legacy protocol is used for clients reporting a User-Agent string contained in OLD_PROTOCOL_AUDIO_CLIENT_LIST (for the audio AES key) and
+OLD_PROTOCOL_VIDEO_CLIENT_LIST (for the video AES key), defined in```lib/global.h```.
+You might need to add User-Agent strings for iOS clients running very old versions of iOS or iPadOS to one or both of these lists for them to work with UxPlay.

 # **Usage:**